buntec/ff4s/docs/examples/http-calls.md

 }
 ```

-The `SetFact` action is responsible for mutating the state hence the purpose of the `none`.
+The `SetFact` action is only responsible for mutating the state hence the purpose of the `none`.
 However more interestingly,
-the `Generate` action is performing a `GET` request conceived as a 'long running' effect and hence is scheduled on a separate fiber.
+the `Generate` action is performing a `GET` request that is conceived as a 'long running' effect and hence is scheduled on a separate fiber.
-This is indeed is internally handled by ff4s in order to avoid a blocking HTTP call.
+This is indeed handled internally by `ff4s` in order to avoid a blocking HTTP call.

+After making the call, the state is updated
+with a random fact through the `dispatch` method of the store that returns an `F[Unit]`.
+Note that the effect is optional hence the presense of the `.some`.

 ## View